awil414/MongoDB-API-for-Social-Media-App/README.md

 This social network API uses Express.js for routing, a MongoDB database, Mongoose ODM and the Moment JavaScript date library to format timestamps.

 Because this application's purpose is to showcase the building and structuring of a social network API, it isn't being deployed.
-Please take a look of the walkthrough video below that demonstrates its functionality.
+Please take a look at the walkthrough video below that demonstrates its functionality.

 ## Table of Contents
 * [Installation](#Installation)